Lramseyer/vaporview/API_DOCS.md

 Remember that to get a valid return value, all vscode commands must be called with an await keyword!

 - **documents** - List of URIs corresponding to open documents
-- **lastActiveDocument** - URI of last active or currently active wavefrom viewer document
+- **lastActiveDocument** - URI of last active or currently active waveform viewer document

 ## waveformViewer.getViewerState